"

 Catégorie 2: accent change in the boot

 This same “boot” pattern is repeated in spelling change verbs like préférer (to prefer).
-In these verbs the é in the last syllable of the stem changes to an è, except in the first and second person plural (nous and vous).
+In these verbs the é in the last syllable of the stem changes to an è, except in the first and second person plural (nous and vous = in the boot).
 Listen carefully to the different pronunciations of é and è in the conjugations below.

 préférer ‘to prefer’